pywbem/pywbemtools/docs/appendix.rst

   class is also their central class.

-* Component profiles in a WBEM server may implement the central class methodology and the new GetCentralInstances methodology, and must support the scoping class methodology.
+* Component profiles in a WBEM server may implement the central class methodology and the GetCentralInstances methodology, and must support the scoping class methodology.

   Note that implementing the scoping class methodology in a WBEM server